FablabTaipei/FabDoc-alpha/README.md

 ## About
 FabDoc is under active development.

-Based on GitHub pages and Parse backend([will be closed in one year](http://blog.parse.com/announcements/moving-on/)), we try to build a better platform to let everyone record their project in Git-like workflow.
-Every makerspaces in the world could also easily deploy their local documentation platform by Fork.
+Based on GitHub pages and Parse backend ([will be closed in one year](http://blog.parse.com/announcements/moving-on/)), we try to build a better platform to let everyone record their project in Git-like workflow.
+Every makerspaces in the world could also easily deploy their local documentation platform by "fork".

 ## Deploy
 * Fork